Mama, I'm Home

 Mama, I'm Home (Мама, я дома) is a 2021 Russian drama film directed by Vladimir Bitokov.
+The film was included into the Orizzonti Extra program of the 78th Venice International Film Festival.

 It was theatrically released in Russia on September 9, 2021.

 Plot

-In Kabardino-Balkaria, a bus driver named Tonya is waiting for the return of her son, who left to fight in Syria.
-Upon learning that her son has been killed, she refuses to believe it and begins a fight to bring him back home.
+In Kabardino-Balkaria, a bus driver named Tonya is waiting for the return of her son, Zhenya, who left to fight in Syria.
+When she receives news of his death, she refuses to believe it and launches a relentless fight with local authorities, demanding his return.
+As Tonya confronts officials and stages protests, she becomes increasingly isolated, determined to defy the official narrative.